 It’s Giulio’s birthday today and as the wife, it falls me to organise his birthday party.
 And like every year, I have absolutely no idea.
 He’s 34 and one of those insanely annoying people who hate birthday parties and never wants anyone to make a fuss.
 To organize best party contact to Venue Hire Auckland.
 They provide best private function, Conference and Xmas party.
+And if you decide to do part in a party bus then visit to Rockstarz Limousine and Party Bus.

 He’s also an only child and doesn’t have any close family.
 You probably have this idea of giant Italian families, but in modern-day Italy and especially in central and northern regions, one-child families are th-e norm and have been for generations.
 So my husband is the only child of only children.
+You can find awesome party package at comfortteltudlejning.dk.

 Like most expat couples, we don’t have a lot of friends either.
 We might live in a small town, but we work from home and spend a lot of time abroad.
 In other words, getting together a bunch of people for drinks is out of the question.